bokangkhumalo/ToDoListProject/README.md

 ## 🛠️ Built With

-This website was built using the following technologies:
+This project was built using the following front end technologies:

 - **HTML5**: Structuring the content.
 - **CSS3**: Styling and layout design.
 - **Visual Studio Code**: Primary code editor.

 ##  Resources

+This project was built using the following back-end technologies:

-- JavaScript ES6 Tutorial
+- JavaScript ES6
-- Node.js Introduction
+- Node.js
+- JSON
+- NPM modules

 ## 🌟 Features